 Although some observational studies have reported insect pests of temperate fruit crops in such regions, systematic and quantitative evaluations of pest diversity are sparse.
 The application of ecological diversity indices such as the Shannon-Wiener Index (1949) for species diversity, Margalef’s Index (1958) for species richness, and Pielou’s Evenness Index (1966) provides a structured approach to understanding pest community composition, dominance, and spatial distribution.
 These indices serve as important tools in biodiversity monitoring and help guide targeted pest surveillance and mitigation efforts (Magurran, 2013).

 Against this backdrop, the present study was designed to conduct a structured field survey to document and analyse the diversity of insect pests associated with apple and apricot cultivation across three blocks of Leh district, namely Leh, Saspol, and Khaltsi, during the active growing seasons of 2022 and 2023.
 The primary objective was to assess species richness, relative abundance, and evenness of pest populations using established ecological indices.
-The outcomes of this research are intended to serve as a foundational reference for future studies and contribute to the development of sustainable pest management strategies suited to the cold-arid agroecosystems of the Trans-Himalayan region
+The outcomes of this research are intended to serve as a foundational reference for future studies and contribute to the development of sustainable pest management strategies suited to the cold-arid agroecosystems of the Trans-Himalayan region.
+Mention the total number of insect pests reported from the region

 MATERIAL AND METHODS